Three-Vehicle Crash on Martin Luther King Jr. Boulevard Results in Two Fatalities

 Collecting Evidence to Support an Injury Claim

 Those who are injured in a traffic accident often suffer serious harm.
-When a negligent driver was the cause of their injuries, they may place a claim for compensation.
-A personal injury claim allows them to recover the cost of all their medical expenses, time they’ve lost from being unable to work and reimburses them for their physical and emotional pain and suffering.
+When a negligent driver was the cause of their injuries, they may place a compensation claim.
+A personal injury claim allows them to recover the cost of all their medical expenses and time they’ve lost from being unable to work.
+It reimburses them for their physical and emotional pain and suffering.

 Investigation of a Drunk Driver Accident

-Investigation of an accident involving a drunk driver is performed in the same way as other types of negligence.
-The aim is to discover what negligent action caused the accident, so the at-fault driver can be held responsible.
+Investigation of an accident involving a drunk driver is performed like other types of negligence.
+The aim is to discover what negligent action caused the accident so the at-fault driver can be held responsible.
 Evidence is gathered in the following areas, including others:

-- Surveillance cameras are examined to see if any of them captured the accident on video.
+- Surveillance cameras are examined to see if they captured the accident on video.

 - The police report is checked for mistakes.

-- The investigators talk to all the witnesses to find corroborating accounts of the collision.
-In some cases, one of the witnesses taped the accident on their phone.
+- The investigators talked to all the witnesses to find corroborating accounts of the collision.
+Sometimes, one of the witnesses taped the accident on their phone.

-- Accident reconstruction is conducted, which is widely used both in court and by insurance companies.
+- Accident reconstruction is conducted widely used in court and by insurance companies.

 Stockton Car Accident Lawyer

 I’m Ed Smith, a Stockton car accident lawyer.
-If another driver caused your accident injuries, you might want to find out about placing a claim for compensation.
+If another driver caused your accident injuries, you might want to find out about placing a compensation claim.
 You can reach me for my free and friendly advice at (209) 227-1931 or through the long-distance line at (800) 404-5400.
-An online message form is available also.
+An online message form is also available.

 My law office has helped Stockton residents since 1982 to get the compensation they deserve for claims involving wrongful deaths, all varieties of traffic collisions, and others.